-The time of the month has come again this year where people, especially from northern parts of India are busy preparing for Lohri.
-The long awaited bonfire festival is when people come out of their homes and celebrate the harvesting of Rabi or winter crops.
-You can see people giving in to it by letting their hair down and just enjoying the traditional folk music and dances.
-Lohri is celebrated all over the northern parts of India with a lot of fervor.
+The time of the month has come again this year where people, especially from northern parts of India are busy with Lohri preparations.
+The long-awaited bonfire festival is when people come out of their homes and celebrate the harvesting of Rabi or winter crops.
+You can see people indulging in the traditional folk music and dances and enjoying the night with fun and frolic.
+Lohri is celebrated in the northern parts of India with a lot of fervor.

 Significance of Lohri

 While there are many reasons for celebrating Lohri, the celebration of this festival is mainly associated with the harvest of Rabi or winter crops.
 Wheat is the main winter crop in Punjab which is sown in the month of October and harvested in March or April.
 Around this time in January the fields come up with the promise of golden harvest and thus the celebration of Lohri begins.
 This is basically a rest period before the cutting and gathering of crops.

 During the day children go from door to door singing Lohri songs and asking for Lohri items, and it is said that no one should turn them back empty-handed.
 Towards the evening, bonfires are lit in the harvested fields where people get together and surround the rising flames.
 During this time puffed rice, popcorn and different types of munchies are thrown into the fire, while singing the popular folk songs.
 This is also a kind of prayer to Agni, the Fire God, to bless the land abundantly.
 After this people get together with friends and relatives and exchange gifts and distribute prasad.
 This festival is celebrated in a true spirit of culture where Punjabi men and women perform Punjabi folk dances like Bhangra and Gidda around the bonfire.
 The day ends with a traditional feast of Sarson da saag (mustard greens), Makki di roti (multi millet hand-rolled bread) and other winter savories.